 Availability of letters of credit

 As they must be issued by a financial institution, letters of credit show financial stability.
-Letters of credit guarantee that monies have been put aside from the contractor's line of credit to fulfil his commitment to the owner.
+Letters of credit guarantee that monies have been put aside from the contractor's line of credit to fulfill his commitment to the owner.
 Should a contractor fail to perform, the letter of credit allows the owner to draw on the line of credit at a much easier level of access than other securities.

 Total number of employees